Research and Innovation Grants

 I have a Research & Innovation Grant.
 How can I use my funds?

 Research & Innovation Grants may be used to attend academic conferences, for travel to and from study abroad programs, as an hourly wage for a research position, for research equipment or tools, membership in academic societies, and more.
 Your funds cannot be used during the regular academic year to pay for anything that is covered by tuition/financial aid or anything for which you receive credit.
-Please see also: The Uses of a Research & Innovation Grant.
 Please also feel free to contact us or come to walk-in hours, below.
+See also "How a RIG Can Be Used" for more details.

 I have some questions and ideas I'd like to discuss.
 Is there someone I could meet with?